wlmr/wlmr.github.io/_drafts/2020-01-01-concepts_of_programming_languages.md

 For a function with type _T1 -> U1_ to be substituted by another of type _T2 -> U2_ it is required that T1 <: T2 and U2 <: U1.

+I.e. The  type of a function is a subtype of the  type of another function if (all else being the same)the result type is more specific,or any of the argument types are more general.

 __20. type classes__\
 Lets you specify traits that your generic parameters must have implemented.
 E.g. to compare two objects of type _T_ with the operator __>__ _T_ must have defined how such a comparison should be carried out.